korakot/kora/kora/ai/README.md

-Cool AIs that are easy to use.
+Cool AIs made easy to use.